whitewarlockmtj/lt-docker-cs/README.md

 ## Lint and format

 To lint and format code this project use `csharpier`.
-To execute the linter and formatter, run the following command:
+To execute the linter and formatter, run the following command on the root of the project:

 ```sh
 dotnet dotnet-csharpier .